cloudmesh/cloudmesh-manual/docs-source/source/accounts/aws.rst

    IAM Management Console: Users

-Click on ``Add user`` and begin the process for creating a new user.
+Click on ``Add user`` and begin the process of creating a new user.
 Type the name ``cloudmesh`` in the ``User name`` and make sure you check the ``programmatic  access``: